LaboInfra/laboinfra.github.io/docs/cloud/getting-started.md

 ## Next steps

-For more information about how to use labctl, check the [CLI documentation](cli.md).
+You will need to give quota to the project you created to be able to create resources.
+You can check the [Projects and Quotas](projects_quotas.md) documentation for more information.